quadency/quad-kraken-stream-client/README.md

   // The stream url to connect to
   url: "wss://stream.cryptowat.ch",

-  // apiKey and secretKey are both Required.
+  // apiKey and secretKey are both required.
 Obtain from https://cryptowat.ch/account/stream-api
   // These defaults will be overwritten by environment variables CW_API_KEY and CW_SECRET_KEY,
   // and environment variables will be overwritten by settings passed to the constructor.
   apiKey: "",